Direct Deposit/Electronic Funds Transfer (EFT)

 NACHA (National Automated Clearing House Association) - is a not-for-profit electronic payments association that oversees the Automated Clearing House (ACH) Network, one of the largest electronic payment networks in the world.

 You are a New User if you have never been to the State of Michigan Contract & Payment Express website to create a User ID.
 It is possible to be a registered vendor on Contract & Payment Express and still be a New User.
-This can occur if you submitted a W-9 or a similar form and were entered on the State Vendor File by a State of Michigan employee.
+This can occur if you were entered on the State Vendor File by a State of Michigan employee.

 A password is a combination of letters and numbers that is assigned by you, that in combination with your User ID, identifies you as the designated owner of the account.
 A password is required to obtain access to your payee information.